SewerynKuliga/seat_selection_and_reservation/README.md

 The `first page` asks the user for the number of places and if they should be next to each other.

-On the `other side` there is an outline of the audience where you can choose the place you are interested in.
+On the `second page` there is an outline of the audience where you can choose the place you are interested in.

 The `third page` is the booking confirmation showing where the reserved seat is.